gohugoio/hugo/content/contribute/documentation.md

 ## Places to Start

-The preceding `needsexamples` is used to generate the following list of pages flagged for needing example.
-Links will take you directly to the edit URL for the file within the GitHub GUI:
+The preceding `needsexamples` field is used to generate the following list of flagged content.
+Links will take you directly to the edit URL for the file within the GitHub GUI in the event that you are not comfortable cloning and editing the repository locally.

 {{< needsexamples >}}

 {{% note "Pull Requests and Branches" %}}
-Similar to [contributing to Hugo development](/contribute/contribute-to-hugo-development), the Hugo team expects you to create a separate branch/fork when you make your generous contributions to the Hugo docs.
+Similar to [contributing to Hugo development](/contribute/development/), the Hugo team expects you to create a separate branch/fork when you make your generous contributions to the Hugo docs.
 {{% /note %}}

 [abe]: https://en.wikipedia.org/wiki/K%C5%8Db%C5%8D_Abe